moonrepo/starbase/README.md

 ### Adding resources

-Resources can be added directly to the application instance (before the run cycle has started), or through the `ResourcesMut` system parameter.
+Resources can be added directly to the application instance (before the run cycle has started), or through the `Resources` system parameter.

 ```rust
 app.set_resource(ProjectGraph::new());